Vinigperuzzi/PersonalPage/README.md

 Explore [PersonalPage](https://vinigperuzzi.github.io/PersonalPage/)

 Thank you for sharing this moment in my coding evolution.
 If you have any thoughts or feedback, I'd love to hear them.
-Happy coding! 🌐💻
+Happy Coding!
-### Vinigperuzzi
+### Vinigperuzzi 🧙‍♂️